17 Things You Can Do For a Greener Home

 Clean up with Cleaner Materials

-There are some simple homemade remedies to clean things around the house without using conventional cleaning supplies.
+It’s easy to clean things around the house without using conventional cleaning supplies.
 Make homemade cleaning supplies with some simple ideas.